-The Department of Campus Safety's primary concern is the protection of the people and property of Warner Pacific College and it seeks to work with all members of the Warner Pacific community to ensure a safe working, living, and learning environment.
+The Department of Campus Safety's primary concern is the protection of the people and property of Warner Pacific University and seeks to work with all members of the Warner Pacific community to ensure a safe working, living, and learning environment.

 Officers unlock Mt.
 Tabor campus facilities as necessary during business hours and secure them at the end of the business day.
 Locking and unlocking schedules vary based on campus calendars.
 Campus facilities and grounds are patrolled regularly by officers during the overnight hours.
-Because we recommend that Warner Pacific community members, especially during evening and late night hours, walk the campus in at least pairs, officers are always available to escort Warner Pacific community members anywhere on campus.
+We recommend that Warner Pacific community members walk the campus in groups of at least two people, especially during evening and late night hours.
+Officers are always available to escort Warner Pacific community members anywhere on campus.